nethmiidesilva/nethmiidesilva/README.md

 ### Hi, I'm Nethmi!

-A Computer Engineering undergrad with a keen interest in Data Science, AI and Machine Learning.
-Currently expanding my horizons into DevOps and MLOps to bridge innovation and operational excellence💡.
+A computer engineering undergrad with a keen interest in AI/ML and data science.
+Currently expanding my horizons into DevOps and MLOps to bridge innovation and operational excellence💡